symfony/symfony-docs/book/installation.rst

     To download the vendor files faster, add the ``--prefer-dist`` option at the end of any Composer command.

+    Add the ``-vvv`` flag to see everything that Composer is doing - this is especially useful on a slow connection where it may seem that nothing is happening.

 This command may take several minutes to run as Composer downloads the Standard Distribution along with all of the vendor libraries that it needs.
 When it finishes, you should have a directory that looks something like this: